|Elliott Sound Products||The Whys And Wherefores of Guitar, Bass and Keyboard Amps|

 Compare this with an undistorted amp handling program with a peak-to-average ratio of 100:1 (20dB).
 The long term average power will be in the order of 2 to 5 watts with peaks of 100 watts.
 With mild distortion, say less than 15%, the average power climbs rapidly to around 25 watts; increase the distortion further and the power climbs again until, with maximum overdrive, a 100 watt amp will be delivering 200 watts!

-So loud, in fact, are many popular guitar amps, that guitarists are now experimenting with methods of obtaining "the sound" at lower power levels.
+So loud, in fact, are many popular guitar amps, that guitarists are now experimenting with methods of obtaining 'the sound' at lower power levels.
 There has been a trend for some time now towards smaller amps and/or some provision for simulating amplifier overload.
 The latter is best achieved by using a master volume control and some form of clipping circuit, which should ideally be placed (electrically) between the tone controls and the power stage.
 A clipping circuit placed before the tone controls will not sound like amp overload because of the large amount of treble boost built into guitar amps.
 A clipping circuit so placed will produce only the dreaded fuzz box sound, once much loved but now generally disdained because of its harsh unnatural sound.

-|The addition of a graphic equaliser set, now incorporated in many brands such as the Zoom (above), greatly expands the tonal variation possibilities of an amplifier.|
+The addition of a graphic equaliser set, now incorporated in many brands such as the Zoom (above), greatly expands the tonal variation possibilities of an amplifier.

 Many of the requirements for guitar amps also apply to bass amplifiers, in particular those factors relating to colouration and harmonic distortion provided the latter is not obtained from amp overload.
 A high output impedance and high dynamic output are also desirable features.

 One of the major differences is the power requirements.
 Whereas a guitar amp will usually be overdriven, a bass amp should not be; the sound will become muddy and indistinct, lacking punch and definition.
 Bass is, by its very nature, difficult to reproduce.
 The open E string for example, has a fundamental frequency of 41.2 Hz, a difficult frequency to reproduce even given ideal circumstances, let alone at high power and with enclosures which must be able to be moved around!
-As a result, few bass systems have appreciable output below about 80Hz - and this includes the large "W" bins used for PA systems.
-Up to four times as much power may be needed at 40Hz to match the acoustic output at 400Hz (Figure 3).
+As a result, few bass systems have appreciable output below about 80Hz - and this includes the large 'W' bins used for PA systems.
+Up to four times as much power may be needed at 40Hz to match the acoustic output at 400Hz (Table 1).

 Because it is undesirable to drive a bass amp into distortion, and the bass should be able to equal the guitar in volume, much more power is required for bass than for guitar.
 In fact if we assume a guitar amp rated at 100 watts and operating at an average power of 130 watts, and assume a bare minimum bass peak-to-average signal ratio of 10:1 (10 dB), our bass amp would need to be at least 1000 watts to match the guitar amp without producing audible distortion!
 A certain amount of clipping of transients is permissible, and in a well designed system will not be audible because of the masking effect of the rest of the band.
 It will, however, be very audible on a bass solo if the same volume is used.

 Harmonic distortion in the bass region is usually very high, especially in the speakers.
 Some are capable of a total harmonic distortion approaching 100%!
-This "impossible" distortion level is caused by speaker "doubling" - the result of a combination of speaker-cone breakup, voice coils which actually leave the magnetic gap and poorly designed enclosures.
+This 'impossible' distortion level is caused by speaker 'doubling' - the result of a combination of speaker-cone breakup, voice coils which actually leave the magnetic gap and poorly designed enclosures.
 The main faults in enclosures are truncated horns, excessive horn flare rates, badly vented cabinets, and poor internal bracing of cabinets which are often simply too small for the speaker.
 Intermodulation distortion arises from the large excursions of a speaker cone at bass frequencies which cause the voice coil to partially leave the magnetic gap.
 When this occurs, efficiency is lost and distortion appears at the peaks of the waveform.
 Any superimposed high frequencies (harmonics) will also be distorted.

 It should now be apparent that a 200 watt bass amp, typical of many systems, is quite inadequate for a reasonably loud rock band, and in fact is often barely adequate for a club band; it will usually be pushed so hard that it will be clipping for up to 60% of the time.
 If we now connect the above amplifier to a speaker system whose efficiency, especially at the lower frequencies, is not very high, add equalisation to provide a measure of bass boost, then the amp overload problem becomes even worse.